Planning on taking a solo trip but struggling to decide what to pack?

 Firstly, I would suggest you always prioritise lighter fabrics where possible.
 While thick wool jumpers and cardigans may look great, they’re probably not an essential for a holiday in the sun.
 If you’re worried about it feeling a little breezy one evening, a thin cashmere crew neck will be a better option.

 It can be difficult to know how to pack lightly when you travel solo and have to fit a couple of pairs of shoes in your only suitcase.
 Your lightest shoes such as flip flops probably aren’t going to offer enough support if you plan on doing plenty of exploring.
 So, to save space, don’t wear them on your solo travels – pack them in your suitcase make sure you’re wearing your heavier pair to travel in and be sensible about any extra pairs you need.
-Unless you’ll be attending a very special occasion, you can probably get away with two or three pairs of footwear: some casual flip flops or sandals, trainers for exploring and some loafers for a smarter touch.
+Unless you’ll be attending a very special occasion, you can probably get away with two or three pairs of footwear: some casual flip flops or sandals, trainers to explore and exercise on vacation and some loafers for a smarter touch.

 Consider your must-have accessories